alecheckert/example-pkg-resources/README.md

 Unfortunately this doesn't play well with `pip install`, which automatically performs the build (including installation of all build-time dependencies) in an isolated virtual environment that is deleted after the build.
-That is, any paths to build-time dependencies baked into a wheel at build time will be invalid at runtime.
+That is, any paths to build-time dependencies baked into a wheel will be invalid at runtime.
 This can be disabled with the `--no-build-isolation` option to `pip`, but at the cost of disabling `pip`'s attractive ability to resolve build-time dependencies as listed in the `build-system.requires` section of the `pyproject.toml`.

+A second disadvantage of `example2` is that each user needs to compile their own extensions, which is asking for trouble.